nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Machines allows you to restrict usage of the application to a specific set of machines registered in the targeted Jarvice cluster.
+Machines allow you to restrict usage of the application to a specific set of machines registered in the targeted Jarvice cluster.
 For example, if your application is GPU dedicated, it would make no sense to run it on non-GPU nodes, and so only GPU able nodes should be added here.
 Note that only Jarvice cluster administrator can create machines profiles on its cluster.
 Please contact your JXE administrator to get a detailed list of available machines.

 ```json